MicrosoftDocs/dataexplorer-docs/kusto/set-timeout-limits.md

 # Set timeout limits

-In Azure Data Explorer, it's possible to customize the timeout length for your queries and [management commands](management/index.md).
+It's possible to customize the timeout length for your queries and [management commands](management/index.md).
 In this article, you'll learn how to set a custom timeout in various tools such as the [Azure Data Explorer web UI](/azure/dataexplorer/web-query-data), [Kusto.Explorer](tools/kusto-explorer.md), [Kusto.Cli](/tools/kusto-cli.md), [Power BI](/azure/data-explorer/power-bi-data-connector), and when using an [SDK](#sdks).
 Certain tools have their own default timeout values, but it may be helpful to adjust these values based on the complexity and expected runtime of your queries.

 > [!NOTE]
 > Server side policies, such as the [request limits policy](management/request-limits-policy.md), can override the timeout specified by the client.